Sebastian1981/Object_Detection/README.md

 ![custom vision ai](images/custom_vision_ai.jpg)

+After initial model training, the model was further improved by uploading more tagged training images using the python sdk i.e. running script "train-detector.py".
 Despite a small set of tagged images, the ai performs already very well with a recall of 93% and a precision of 100%.

 ![model performance](images/custom_vision_ai_performance.jpg)

 ## Testing the model on unseen Image
-The image shown below was uploaded for inference to test the ai model.
+The image shown below was uploaded for inference to test the ai model by running the script "test-detector.py.
 ![test image](test-detector/produce.jpg)
 As can be seen, the ai model detectes all three items with scores clearly above 90%.
 Also the objects locations seem very accurate.
 ![test image](test-detector/output.jpg)